bengland2/une-stats/MAT150/normal_distribution.md

 Additional help is available from R Studio in the "help" tab.

+# comparing two sample proportions

+To compare two samples with respect to proportion, we use the prop.test function [as described here in this r-bloggers page](https://www.r-bloggers.com/2022/05/two-sample-proportions-test-in-r-complete-guide)

-# z-tests to compare two samples
+# z-tests to compare two sample means

-To compare two large samples with respect to proportion, we need a Z-test function.
+To compare two samples with respect to mean, we need a Z-test function *if the population proportion is known*.
 To use this feature, you must install a R-language package called BSDA:

 ```